lordmauve/wasabi2d/docs/clock.rst

         or because it has been scheduled to repeat with ``schedule_interval()`` or ``each_tick()``.

+    .. attribute:: coro

+        Interface to asynchronous programming using coroutines, linked to this clock.
+See :doc:`coros`.

-Note that the wasabi2d clock only holds weak references to each callback you give it.
+Note that by default the wasabi2d clock only holds weak references to each callback you give it.
 It will not fire scheduled events if the objects and methods are not referenced elsewhere.
 This can help prevent the clock keeping objects alive and continuing to fire unexpectedly after they are otherwise dead.

-The downside to the weak references is that you won't be able to schedule lambdas or any other object that has been created purely to be scheduled.
-You will have to keep a reference to the object.
+Pass `strong=True` if you want the clock to hold a strong reference instead.